 Recipe from Portugal!
-These gluten-free, fried Portuguese Fish Cakes recipe has been in my family as long as I can remember.
+The Portuguese Fish Cakes recipe has been in my family for as long as I can remember.
 They are easy to make and all you need is a little time to put them together.

 Fish Cakes are very popular in many cultures and many use specific fish in the region.
 In Portugal, fish cakes are made with salted cod.
 They could also be called potato fish cakes but my family calls them Bolinhos de bacalhau along with the rest of Portugal.